peaBerberian/wasp-hls/doc/API/Loading_a_content.md

 - **arguments**:

-  1. _url_ `string`: Url to the MultiVariant Playlist of the content you want to play.
+  1. _url_ `string`: Url to the Multivariant Playlist of the content you want to play.